wavefrontHQ/docs/pages/doc/ui_charts_v2.md

 ![create chart](/images/v2_create_chart.png)

-## Fine-Tune Chart Metrics from the Queries Tab
+## Fine-Tune Chart Metrics from the Data Tab

-From the Queries tab, every chart lets you fine-time the metrics that come in and apply filters and functions.
+From the Data tab, every chart lets you fine-time the metrics that come in and apply filters and functions.

-**Note:** Your user preferences determine whether the Queries tab shows Chart Builder or the more advanced Query Editor.
-However, if you look at a query that was built with Query Builder, you'll see that.
+**Note:** Your user preferences determine whether the Data tab shows Chart Builder or the more advanced Query Editor by default.

 ### Chart Builder